 For practitioners, getting a patient to adhere to a realistic treatment plan is probably one of the toughest aspects of delivering healthcare.
-The old proverb "You can lead a horse to water, but you can't make it drink" speaks volumes to how patients often behave and interact with treatment plans designed to mitigate the effects of their chronic diseases.
+The old proverb "You can lead a horse to water, but you can't make it drink" speaks volumes about how patients often behave and interact with treatment plans designed to mitigate the effects of their chronic diseases.

-You can tell and even show patients all the evidence for why they should adherence to a plan, but without handholding, many patients will eventually deviate from their plans.
+You can tell and even show patients all the evidence for why they should adhere to a plan, but without handholding, many patients will eventually deviate from their plans.
 The good news is that practitioners have solutions that can be difference makers for treatment adherence.
 One such solution — remote patient monitoring (RPM) — may be the literal handhold patient's need to improve their health and even increase patient engagement in their care.

 Patient Engagement With Remote Patient Monitoring: Reaching Patients Where They Are

 According to an MGMA poll, only 22% of practices currently offer any kind of remote patient monitoring, which indicates that the solution has plenty of room to grow.
-Many practitioners who have initiated an RPM program note that their patients are more actively tracking their vital measurements and engaging in their treatment plan.
-Through RPM, patients who previously found frequent follow-ups with their clinical team and adherence to complex treatment plans difficult are suddenly engaging for the simple reason that engagement has becoming easier for them.
+Many practitioners who have initiated an RPM program note that their patients are more actively tracking their vital measurements and engaging in their treatment plans.
+Through RPM, patients who previously found frequent follow-ups with their clinical team and adherence to complex treatment plans difficult are suddenly engaging for the simple reason that engagement has become easier for them.

 But that's not the only reason remote patient monitoring is improving patient engagement.
 Let's look at eight more ways RPM enhances engagement.